-The Panel also recognizes that although a long-term focus is needed, a variety of evaluations are important for meeting the needs of First Things First more immediately.
+The Panel also recognizes that although a long-term focus is needed, a variety of evaluations are important for meeting the needs of First Things First today.
 Thus, following the recommendations for a supporting infrastructure, this report presents the Panel's recommendations for studies that address the key questions First Things First wants to have answered for its most salient programmatic strategies.

 In its recommendations, the Panel underscores the general importance of evaluation for First Things First and the children, families, and communities it serves.
 Funding for evaluation studies should not be viewed as diverting resources from programming; it can act as a multiplier of program effectiveness.
 The Panel joins First Things First in the recognition that only through high-quality, coordinated services can Arizona's children achieve their highest potential.
+Continuous evaluation is a critical element in developing and refining these services.